M-o-a-T/moat-kv/docs/source/command_line.rst

    The type name to use.
 Use multiple `--type`` options to access subtypes.
    Skip this option to display which type corresponds to the given path.

-.. option:: -y, --yaml

-  Emit the value(s) as YAML.

-  This will be the default if verbose.

 .. option:: -d, --delete